brandonysli/coding-challenge/README.md

 ## Assumptions

+-   Zero cost orders are allowed, which means someone decided not to buy anything
--   Each order consists of at most one drink ordered by every person
+-   Each person can only buy up to one drink during an order
--   Number of drinks incremented by one each time for everyone for each order
+-   Coffee prices aren't abnormally different - don't need to introduce any complicated weighting system accounting for outlier orders
 -   Coffee prices don't go over $1000

 ## Logic